JishLong/NES-Game-Remaster/Reflections/Sprint4 Reflection.md

 ## Strengths:

 - As has been a trend with each sprint, the team's overall GitHub proficiency saw drastic improvements.
 Whereas sprint 2 saw lots of burdening merge conflicts and sprint 3 even saw a few as well, work during this sprint saw very little, if any complicated merge conflicts.
-Overall, members have become extremely proficient with dealing with any merge conflicts, and have even become great at preventing them as well.
+Overall, members have become extremely proficient in dealing with merge conflicts, and have even become great at preventing them as well.
 - Project documentation was quite frequent and greatly helped with identifying procrastination attempts and deciding when refactoring was needed.
 - There were no "rushed deadlines" for either the functionality check-in or the actual sprint due date this time around - many core features were implemented at a comfortable time before they were due.
 This is a massive step up from sprint 3, and especially from sprint 2.
 - The task tracking board on GitHub served as a very useful reminder for remaining features and bugs that had to be tackled.
 This is quite important due to the broad scope of sprint 4.

 ## Weaknesses:

 - All team members struggled quite a bit during the beginning stages of implementing some of the more complex game mechanics.
-These include the camera transition logic, the door logic, and some of the more complicated enemy behaviors, notable the wallmasters and blade traps.
+These include the camera transition logic, the door logic, and some of the more complicated enemy behaviors, with notable ones being the wallmasters and blade traps.
 - Although the project documentation during this sprint was both frequent and helpful, it was slightly less frequent than in sprint 3.
 This is a slight oversight, and can be potentially improved upon during sprint 5 by documenting the code and task boards just a bit more frequently.

 ## Future Development: